Review of the Collins COBUILD Advanced Learner's English Dictionary CD-ROM

 Looking up words

-The software lets you look up words really quickly.
+You will love the fact that this dictionary lets you look up words really quickly.
 You can simply type a word and press Enter.
 You never have to press an additional key beforehand.
-With most dictionaries, you have to press a key every time you want to look up a word.
-When you look up a lot of English words, it really is a problem.
+With most dictionaries, you have to click on a text box every time you want to look up a word.
+When you look up a lot of English words (and you should), it’s just an annoying little thing that you have to do 100 times a day.
+Fortunately, the developers of the Collins COBUILD were smart enough to eliminate it.

-However, the search does not always work well.
-For example, if you try to look up the phrase "fall to pieces", the dictionary will show the page for the word fall.
-The page has explanations of 21 meanings of the word and you have to find the right meaning yourself ("fall to pieces" is number 20).
+Still, the search does not always work perfectly.
+For example, if you try to look up the phrase “fall to pieces”, the dictionary will show the page for the word fall.
+The page has explanations of 21 meanings of the word and you have to find the right meaning yourself (“fall to pieces” is number 20).

 Install to hard drive